Kindred Spirit Editorial Policies

 - Manuscripts should be double-spaced with margins of one inch or more at the top, bottom, and sides.

-- All articles are subject to editorial revision
+- All articles and titles are subject to editorial revision.

 - Please include a cover letter with submitted articles warranting that the writing is your original work.
 We do not accept work that has been crafted by a ghostwriter.
 Be sure to credit properly any material you quote from another’s work.